Inferring neutron-star Love-Q relations from gravitational waves in the hierarchical Bayesian framework: Hierarchical Bayesian Inference of Love-Q Relation

 Intuitively, one can measure $\Lambda$ and $Q$ from BNS GW events, and then fit the relation with the measurements.
 This procedure can be implemented within the hierarchical Bayesian framework, which is a powerful formalism in studying population properties of GW events beyond individual observations~\cite{Thrane_2019}.

 In the population inference scenario, the population properties are characterized by a set of hyperparameters, such as the power index of the mass distribution.
 These hyperparameters do not enter the waveform directly, while can be inferred from a collection of measurements of single-event parameters.
-Similarly, the EOS parameters determine the relation between $\Lambda$ and $m$, as well as between $Q$ and $m$, can be regarded as hyperparameters and analyzed in the hierarchical Bayesian framework~\cite{Mandel:2009nx, Mandel:2009pc, Adams:2012qw, Lackey:2014fwa, Mandel:2018mve, Golomb:2021tll, KAGRA:2021duu, Wang:2024xon}.
+The EOS parameters, which determine the $\Lambda$-$m$ and $Q$-$m$ relations, can also be regarded as hyperparameters and analyzed in the hierarchical Bayesian framework~\cite{Mandel:2009nx, Mandel:2009pc, Adams:2012qw, Lackey:2014fwa, Mandel:2018mve, Golomb:2021tll, KAGRA:2021duu, Wang:2024xon}.
 In this work, we adopt this framework to the inference of the Love-Q relation.

 Below we briefly introduce the hierarchical Bayesian framework and describe the customization in inferring the Love-Q relation.
 The hierarchical Bayesian framework aims to find the posterior distribution of the hyperparameters $p(\bm{H}|D)$, given the catalog-level data $D=\{d_1,\cdots,d_n\}$ consisting of $n$ individual GW events.
 Since both the hyperparameters $\bm{H}$ and the single-event parameters $\{\bm{\theta}_1,\cdots,\bm{\theta}_n\}$ are unknown, we write the Bayes' theorem as